 Now that OS X 10.9 Mavericks is available from the Mac App Store for free (no refunds!), you’re probably wondering how well your Adobe software and other Mac apps will run on it.
 Below is a summary of various reports I’ve read on Adobe.com and around the web.
 I will continue to update this article as I find out more.

 Adobe FAQs: Adobe has published a tech note, OS Compatibility and FAQs for Mac OS Mavericks (v10.9).
-It contains links to additional information, so be sure to expand each of the FAQ questions on that page to get to the links for important information about Flash Player and sandbox restrictions, an “incompatible software” error you might get with the Creative Cloud desktop application, and a problem viewing Adobe PDF files in Safari.
+It contains links to additional information, so be sure to expand each of the FAQ questions on that page to get to the links for important information about Flash Player and sandbox restrictions, an “incompatible software” error you might see, and a problem viewing Adobe PDF files in Safari.

 In that FAQ, Adobe claims:

 “All Adobe CC and CS6 products are compatible, but a few products require updates to the latest builds to work properly.
 Adobe Photoshop® CS5, CS4 and CS3 were also tested with Mac OS X Mavericks and there are currently no major issues known.”

 I’ve been able to install and run some Creative Suite apps on Mavericks, including Photoshop, Illustrator, and InDesign.
 Photoshop CS3 and CS4 installed and started up successfully, but I didn’t work in them intensively.
 (Note that CS2 applications, including Photoshop, were written for Macs with PowerPC CPUs.
 Mavericks only runs Intel CPU-compatible software, so Mavericks will not allow CS2 to run or install.)